Tina Allen: Early life and education

 Allen was born Tina Powell in Hempstead, New York in 1949 to father Gordon "Specs" Powell, a jazz drummer who played in the Ed Sullivan Show band, and Grenada-born Rosecleer Powell.
 Her mother was a writer and a nurse, and one of Allen's uncles was a sculptor.
 Allen began painting at 5 years old; by the time she was 10 she was setting up her easel to paint the seascape of Grenada, West Indies where she lived until her early teens.
+Allen's parents divorced when she was young.
+She lived with her mother for four years.
+While living with her mother in New York city, she met a sculptor by the name of William Zorach who later on became her mentor.

 Allen was an artistic child who began sculpting at the age of 13, when she was assigned to make an ashtray and instead created a bust of Aristotle.
 She was mentored by the Lithuanian-American sculptor William Zorach who declared her a prodigy.
 She earned a bachelor of fine arts degree from the University of South Alabama in 1978.
 She also studied at the School of Visual Arts in Manhattan and received her Masters at the Pratt Institute.

 People described her art as a history in bronze because she always focused on important black historical figures and wanted to portray them through sculpture.
 Allen often focused on the Harlem Renaissance.
 She also had periods of her work focus specifically on black men and then she turned her interest to black women.

 After college she volunteered for AmeriCorps VISTA and for several years hosted a local television show on the arts in Mobile, Alabama.